openshift/enhancements/enhancements/kube-apiserver/startup-monitor.md

 1. when detecting problems with the new revision, the startup-monitor will copy the pod-manifest of the `/etc/kubernetes/static-pods/last-known-good` link (or the previous revision if the link does not exist, or don't do anything if there is no previous revision as in bootstrapping) into `/etc/kubernetes`.

   It will add annotations to the old revision pod manifest:

   - `startup-monitor.static-pods.openshift.io/fallback-for-revision: <revision>`
   - `startup-monitor.static-pods.openshift.io/fallback-reason: MachineReadableReason`
   - `startup-monitor.static-pods.openshift.io/fallback-message: "Human readable, possibly multiline message"`

   These will be copied into the mirror pod by kubelet and the operator knows that this is due to a problem to start up the new revision.
+The message annotation will be published to the user through the operator degraded condition.

 2. if the operand becomes ready, the startup-monitor will link the revision to `/etc/kubernetes/static-pods/last-known-good`, and then remove its own pod-manifest from `/etc/kubernetes`, and hence commit suicide.